rahatarmanahmed/svg-to-android/README.md

 # svg-to-android

-This is a cli tool that renders SVGs into appropriately sized Android drawable PNGs for every density from ldpi to xxxdpi.
+This is a cli tool that renders SVGs into appropriately sized Android drawable PNGs for different densities.

 ## Installation